twofold-rsc/twofold/sites/website/app/pages/(main)/docs/philosophy/dont-use-twofold.md

 ## Breaking changes

-Due to the beta nature of the ideas in Twofold it is very likely that there will be breaking changes in the future.
-This means that if you build an application with Twofold today, you may need to rewrite parts of it in the future to keep up with the latest changes.
+This project is new and it's likely going to have many breaking changes in the future.
+If you build an application with Twofold today, you may need to rewrite parts of it to keep up with the latest features.

 ## My opinions